Correlating Resonant Di-Higgs and Tri-Higgs Production to $H\to VV$ in the 2HDM: 2HDM Formalism

 Here, we shall avoid off-diagonal neutral scalar couplings to fermions by imposing flavor alignment~\cite {Pich:2009sp,Pich:2010ic,Eberhardt:2020dat,Choi:2020uum,Lee:2021oaj,Serodio:2011hg,Cree:2011uy,Connell:2023jqq,Karan:2023kyj}.
 For this, we define (potentially complex) flavor-alignment parameters $a_F$ in \eq{yukawas} via \beq \boldsymbol{\wh{\rho}_F}=\frac{\sqrt{2}}{v} a_F \boldsymbol{\wh{M}_F}\,,\qquad\quad \text{for $F=U,D,E$}, \eeq where the $a_F$ are invariant with respect to a change of the scalar field basis.
 As shown in Ref.~\cite{Ferreira:2010xe}, \eq{alignedparms} is not stable under renormalization group running except in special cases corresponding to the existence of a $\mathbb{Z}_2$ symmetry that is manifestly realized in a particular scalar field basis.
 This is the case of natural flavor conservation~\cite{Glashow:1976nt,Paschos:1976ay}, which is often assumed in 2HDM phenomenological studies.
 However, to be more general, we do not make this assumption here, as phenomenological considerations do not require it.\footnote{Flavor-aligned extended Higgs sectors can arise naturally from symmetries of ultraviolet completions of low-energy effective theories of flavor as shown in Refs.~\cite{Knapen:2015hia,Egana-Ugrinovic:2018znw,Egana-Ugrinovic:2019dqu}.
 In such models, departures from exact flavor alignment due to renormalization group running down to the electroweak scale are typically small enough~\cite{Braeuninger:2010td,Gori:2017qwg} to be consistent with all known FCNC bounds.}

-In light of the form of the scalar potential [\eq{higgsbasispot}] and the flavor alignment condition [\eq{alignedparms}], the scalar sector of the 2HDM yields potentially new sources of CP violation beyond the phase of the CKM matrix.
-To simplify the analysis presented in this work, we shall assume that all new sources of CP violation are absent.
+In light of the form of the scalar potential [\eq{higgsbasispot}] and the flavor alignment condition [\eq{alignedparms}], the scalar sector of the 2HDM yields potentially new sources of CP violation beyond the phase in the Cabibbo-Kobayashi-Maskawa (CKM) mixing matrix.
+To simplify the analysis presented in this work, we assume that all new sources of CP violation are absent.
 In particular, we shall assume that the flavor alignment parameters $a_F$ defined in \eq{alignedparms} are real.
-In addition, we shall also assume the existence of a real $\Phi_1$--$\Phi_2$ basis in which all the parameters of the scalar potential are real, and the corresponding scalar field vacuum expectation values are real (i.e., CP is not spontaneously broken by the scalar potential).
+In addition, we shall also assume the existence of a real $\Phi_1$--$\Phi_2$ basis in which all the parameters of the scalar potential are real, and the corresponding scalar field vevs are real (i.e., CP is not spontaneously broken by the scalar potential).
 It then follows that a real Higgs basis exists where the potentially complex scalar potential parameters $Y_3$, $Z_5$, $Z_6$, and $Z_7$ [cf.~\eq{higgsbasispot}] are all real, and $\sin\xi=\sin\eta=0$ [cf.~Eqs.~(\ref{hbasis1}) and (\ref{hbasis2})].
-That is, \beq \xi, \eta=0~{\rm mod}~\pi\,. \eeq In particular, $Y_3$, $Z_6$, $Z_7$, and $\varepsilon\equiv e^{i\eta}=\cos\eta=\pm 1$ are real quantities that transform under a real orthogonal basis transformation, $\Phi_i\to \mathcal{R}_{ij}\Phi_j$, as \beq [Y_3, Z_6, Z_7, \varepsilon]\to \det\mathcal{R}\, [Y_3, Z_6, Z_7, \varepsilon]\,, \eeq with $\det \mathcal{R}=\pm 1$.
-In contrast, note that $Z_5$ is invariant under $\Phi_i\to \mathcal{R}_{ij}\Phi_j$.
+That is, \beq \xi, \eta=0~{\rm mod}~\pi\,. \eeq Since $\sin\xi=0$ in a real $\Phi_1$--$\Phi_2$ basis, it follows that $s_\beta e^{\pm i\xi}=s_\beta\cos\xi=\pm s_\beta$.
+Thus, it is convenient to redefine $s_\beta\to s_\beta\,{\rm sgn}(\cos\xi)$, in which case the range of the parameter $\beta$ is extended to $-\half\pi\leq\beta\leq\half\pi$.